PRP - Platelet Rich Plasma therapy in hair restoration

-At Rubenhair Baltics Hair Restoration center we have been performing PRP therapy as a proactive therapeutic option for male and female patients experiencing hair loss.
+At hair transplant clinic Rubenhair Latvia we have been performing PRP therapy as a proactive therapeutic option for male and female patients experiencing hair loss.
 PRP is an exciting non-surgical therapeutic option for patients who require stimulation of hair growth for hair loss conditions.

-Recent scientific research and technology provides the medical community with new understandings of wound and tissue healing.
-As a result of these scientific studies, we recognize PRP is an all-natural autologous medical procedure performed in physicians offices for scalp, skin, and hair stimulation.
+Recent scientific research and technology provide the medical community with new understandings of wound and tissue healing.
+As a result of these scientific studies PRP is an all-natural autologous medical procedure performed in physicians' offices for scalp, skin, and hair stimulation.

 How does PRP work?

 Human blood contains mesenchymal stem cells and autologous blood products that contain essential and specific growth factors that assist in tissue regeneration and healing.
 Published medical literature from Europe and the United States confirms the safety and use of PRP therapy.
 It has been used as a medial adjunct therapy for over two decades for skin and wound healing.